 2009: Visiting Scholar at Columbia University, NYC; invitation: Prof. Philip Kitcher

-2007-2011: PhD student (Darmstadt and Bielefeld) with a scholarship from the German National Academic Foundation; PhD thesis on The Credibility of Science: An Epistemological Analysis of Climate Science (Advisors: Prof. Martin Carrier & Prof. Alfred Nordmann)
+2007-2011: PhD student (Darmstadt and Bielefeld) with a scholarship from the German Academic Scholarship Foundation; PhD thesis on The Credibility of Science: An Epistemological Analysis of Climate Science (Advisors: Prof. Martin Carrier & Prof. Alfred Nordmann)

 2007: M.A. in Philosophy and History.
 Magister thesis on The Responsibility of Scientists: The Case of Genetic Use Restriction Technologies